Revolt of Saint Titus: Background

+At the time, the island's society was dominated by an aristocracy composed of feudal lords from the Venetian patriciate and families from the original Byzantine nobility.
+These two groups were, in some ways, very different, but in others they shared common interests, and they certainly found themselves in agreement in the face of the oppressive policies implemented by the central government.

 Revolt

+On June 8, 1363, the Venetian Senate tightened fiscal measures against Crete: existing taxation was increased, duties were imposed on imported and exported goods, and the military obligations imposed on Venetian feudal lords were increased.
+Furthermore, a census of peasants was ordered to better collect taxes and services.
+The following August, new regulations on military services were enacted, mandating, among other things, that all inhabitants of the island be armed and at the government's disposal.

 Venice demanded its colonies make large contributions to its food supply and the maintenance of its large fleets.
 On 8 August 1363, Latin feudatories in Candia were informed that a new tax for the maintenance of the city's port was to be imposed on them by the Venetian Senate.
 As the tax was viewed as benefiting Venetian merchants at the expense of owners of land in Crete, there was strong objection among the feudatories.
 News of this quickly reached Leonardo Dandolo, the duke of Candia (the colony's governor).
 After being informed about the feudatories' attitude, Dandolo summoned before him twenty of them and insisted that they conform to the Senate's order.
 Later in the day, around seventy of the feudatories gathered in the church of St. Titus, the island's patron saint.
 They decided to send three representatives to the duke, asking that the tax be suspended until a delegation had appealed to Doge Lorenzo Celsi and the Senate in Venice.
 Dandolo, however, refused to negotiate, and ordered the new tax to be proclaimed to the assembled feudatories, demanding they consent on penalty of death and confiscation of property.